You Can Live Forever

-You Can Live Forever is a 2022 Canadian drama film, written and directed by Sarah Watts and Mark Slutsky.
+You Can Live Forever is a 2022 Canadian romantic drama film, written and directed by Sarah Watts and Mark Slutsky.
 Set in the 1990s, the film stars Anwen O'Driscoll as Jaime, a teenager who is sent to live with her aunt Beth (Liane Balaban) after her father's death; Beth is married to Jean-François (Antoine Yared), a devoutly religious Jehovah's Witness who aspires to be a leader of his congregation.
 Jaime soon develops a romantic relationship with Marike (June Laporte), another young woman in the Jehovah's Witness community.

-The film's cast also includes Hasani Freeman, Deragh Campbell, Marc-Antoine Auger, Tim Campbell, Xavier Roberge, Lenni-Kim Lalande and Juliette Gariépy.
+The film's cast also includes Hasani Freeman, Deragh Campbell, Marc-Antoine Auger, Tim Campbell, Xavier Roberge, Lenni-Kim Lalande, and Juliette Gariépy.

 The film was inspired in part by Watts' own upbringing in a Jehovah's Witness community, but Watts has indicated that it is not autobiographical.
 The film entered production in fall 2021, with filming taking place in Montreal and Saguenay.

 The film premiered in June 2022 at the Tribeca Film Festival.
 You Can Live Forever was also screened at the Reelout Queer Film Festival in February 2023.